greghendershott/racket-mode/README.md

 Please report issues to the [GitHub project page](https://www.github.com/greghendershott/racket-mode).

+## Features

+See the `Racket` menu.
+Most of the commands should be obvious (if not, Issue it here and I'll doc better).

+One cluster of features is based on the idea of Emacs buttons in the `*racket*` buffer, plus a command to activate the last such button:

+- When `*racket*` buffer output includes text describing a file and location, the text is automatically "linkified" -- turned into an Emacs button.
+When clicked, the button opens the file at the position.
+Examples of such text include:
+    - Racket error messages
+    - rackunit failure location messages
+    - prints of #<path> objects
+    - output from the `racket-find-definition` command (see below)

+- The command `racket-press-last-button` <key>C-c C-l</key> clicks
+  the last button in the `*racket*` buffer, with the action taking place in the current window.
+(So you don't have to mouse over and click it.)

+- `racket-find-definition` <key>C-c C-d</key> tries to find the
+   definition of the symbol at point (or with a prefix, <key>C-u C-c C-d</key>, as prompted).
+If found emits the file/location and function signature to the `*racket*` buffer.
+You can then use `racket-press-last-button` <key>C-c C-l</key> to go there.

+- racket-help <key>C-c C-h</key> uses `racket/help` to find the symbol
+  at point (or with a prefix, <key>C-u C-c C-h</key> as prompted).
+If found, a web browser opens.

+- Errors are now displayed with context ("stack") information, and each file location in the "stack" is a navigable button (in case you want to jump to that location).
+The context is displayed in "reverse" order and the immediate error location is last, at the bottom.
+This is easier to parse visually, IMHO.
+Furthermore, it makes it work well with <key>C-c C-l</key>, because the immediate error will be the last button.

 ## Background/Motivation

 I started this project accidentally, while trying to figure out a